JuliaGeometry/CoordinateTransformations.jl/README.md

 which allows us to nest together arbitrary transformations to create a complex yet efficient transformation chain.

-#### Coordinate system types
+#### Coordinate types

-The canonical Cartesian coordinate systems are any type which inherited from *FixedSizeArrays*' `FixedVector{2}` and `FixedVector{3}` in 2D and 3D, respectively.
+The canonical Cartesian coordinate data types are any type which inherited from *FixedSizeArrays*' `FixedVector{2}` and `FixedVector{3}` in 2D and 3D, respectively.
 The concrete datatypes `Point` and `Vec` are provided by *FixedSizeArrays*, and here we tend to favor `Point` for output where it is not